Where We Be

 but then the fun begins -- steep switchbacks heading up, up, up

-you can see the grizzly and her two cubs foraging in the meadow.
+grizzly and her two cubs foraging in a meadow below the trail.

 |As we hiked out we were able to cautiously pause on the trail to observe the